lgtkgtv/upanishads_vedanta_study/Aitareya_Upanishad--Quick_Overview.md

 * Tone: poetic and metaphysical.
 Uses creation imagery and first-person accounts to show that reality is rooted in consciousness within every being.
 * Traditional value: foundational for Vedanta discussions on Atman/Brahman and for meditative inquiry into the subject of experience.

-# Study method I will use for each session (one verse / one topic)
+# Step by Step study method for each topic (OR each verse)

 Each step will include: